crumplecup/crumplecup.github.io/content/latex_flow.md

       \ 'Overfull',
       \]
 ```
-{{ nlist() }} Ignore these warnings related to underfull or overfull text lines.

 The `vimtex` plugin makes the functions `:VimtexCompile` and `:VimtexView` available as Vim commands.
 Typing these commands manually is not exactly ergonomic, so we map these commands to a select set of hotkeys as an added layer of convenience.
 In my case, I use the space bar followed by the `w` key start the compiler, which will build the pdf and open the viewer.
 The compiler stays open and updates upon changes, but I can stop and restart it by pressing `<space>+w` repeatedly.
-I like to quit the viewer when not in active use (using the `q` key in mupdf), and open a fresh instance when I am ready to review changes, using the space bar followed by the `e` key {{ reflist() }}.
+I like to quit the viewer when not in active use (using the `q` key in mupdf), and open a fresh instance when I am ready to review changes, using the space bar followed by the `e` key.
 This prevents multiple instances from accumulating in the workspace, and ensures I do not accidentally review versions that are out-of-date.

 ```vim
 " map vimtex view for rapid pdf display nnoremap <space>e :VimtexView <CR> 	" spacebar + e opens pdf viewer nnoremap <space>w :VimtexCompile <CR>	" spacebar + w starts/stops compiler
 ```
-{{ nlist() }} Key bindings for viewing and compiling latex files.

-### Latex Grammar {#grammar}
+### LaTeX Grammar {#grammar}

 Commands in Vim offer a powerful framework to navigate and manipulate text.
 A basic grasp of navigation from the home row keys, and the ability to enter insert mode are sufficient to begin using Vim as a text editor, but familiarity with the grammar of Vim commands can enable more efficient actions and increase productivity.
 The best introduction that I have read to Vim's grammar is Daniel Miessler's [Learn Vim for the Last Time](https://danielmiessler.com/study/vim/), which deserves another mention here.
 Whenever the task I am working on feels repetitive, I start to wonder if there isn't a Vim command I have not discovered yet that can make my life a bit easier.

-Vimtex extends the types of text objects that Vim recognizes to include latex commands (c), delimiters (d), environments (e) and equations ($), which the user can modify using the inside (i), around (a), and surrounding (s) adjectives, and manipulate using the delete (d), change (c) and yank (y) verbs, as shown in the following table:
+Vimtex extends the types of text objects that Vim recognizes to include LaTeX commands (c), delimiters (d), environments (e) and equations ($), which the user can modify using the inside (i), around (a), and surrounding (s) adjectives, and manipulate using the delete (d), change (c) and yank (y) verbs, as shown in the following table:

 | Verbs | | Adjectives | | Nouns | |
 | --- | --- | --- | --- | --- | --- |